 Shit!
-This is Dee-Dee's special day; the last birthday party of her childhood period; before entering into the dramatic times of adolescence.
+This is Dee-Dee's special day; the last birthday party of her time of childhood; before entering into the dramatic, luxurious, and painful time of adolescence.

-I had already decided in the days leading up to this that I would NOT let the joy of this day be soured by thoughts of her bitch of a mother; my ex-wife, Donna.
-Instead, I would focus on giving her a memorable time; as well as preparing for the entertainment I had arranged with my friend, and now partner in our exciting--and promising to be lucrative--business venture, Nirmal Pradhan.
+I had already decided in the days leading up to this that I would NOT let the joy of this day be soured by thoughts of Dee-Dee's bitch of a mother; my ex-wife, Donna.
+Instead, I would focus on giving Dee-Dee a memorable time; as well as preparing for the entertainment I had arranged with my friend, and now partner in our exciting -- and promising to be lucrative -- business venture, Nirmal Pradhan.

 "Easy, Diz," I told Nirmal, as we guided our remotely-guided aerial platforms by means of the tablet controllers that each of us held.
 "You don't want to drop it too early.
 They might be able to scoot away and we would miss out on the full effect."

 "Just make sure that you bring the other one in low over the back fence and hit the lights at the right time," replied my Indian-born friend.
 "Once y'all have them focused away from the real threat, then ... bombs away!"
 He had all but lost his sing-song sub-continent speech rhythm after his six years here in the U.S.; in fact, his living in Tennessee for four of those six years had caused a Southern softening of his pronunciation of English; and the introduction of terms like "Y'All" into his daily lexicon -- sometimes he even joked with me that he had learned in Knoxville that "Y'all" was singular and "All y'all" was plural.